baabbii69/QuickPay-BusinessApp/README.md

 This is a Backend side of a Business  application that allows businesses to manage their transactions and payments.

- This project is built with Django DRF, Djoser, and Postgres DB.

 # Built With